tnowak22/IBM-M1215-Crossflash/README.md

 4. `START`

 `EFI `

+There are two options here, depending on if you are using UEFI bios or Legacy boot.

+**For legacy boot:**

 1. Open Rufus
 2. Set `Boot Selection` to Non bootable
 3. `START`
 4. Download `/EFI/boot/BOOTX64.efi` (No idea where I got it from.)
 5. Copy the entire directory structure to the drive.
+Done.

+**For UEFI boot:**
+1. Open Rufus
+2. Set `Boot Selection` to UEFI:NTFS
+3. Partition scheme: GPT
+4. Leave the rest default
+5. `START`
+6. Download `/EFI/boot/BOOTX64.efi` (No idea where I got it from.)
+7. Copy the entire directory structure to the drive.
 Done.
 ## Prerequisites

 - megarec and the other file in that folder